-Enjoy picture-postcard views on a cruise down some of Australia's most spectacular coastlines.
+With an Australia cruise, you can enjoy picture-postcard views on of some of Australia's most spectacular coastlines.
 Take in the sight of sand-kissed beaches from the bow of some of the world's most luxurious liners, call in on the UNESCO World Heritage-listed Great Barrier Reef and conquer the Bass Strait before pulling up anchor in one of Tasmania’s historic ports.
 Cruising is a fun and unique way of exploring your own backyard!

-From short breaks to a full circumnavigation of Australia, check out the latest cruise deals today or contact a one of our friendly Cruising Specialists on 1300 769 228 for more details.
+From short breaks to a full circumnavigation of Australia, check out the latest cruise deals today or contact one of our friendly Cruising Specialists on email us using the form below for more details.or

 Bordered to the west by the Indian Ocean and the in the east by the South Pacific, Australia is the sixth-largest country in the world and undoubtedly one of the most cosmopolitan.

 Prior to British settlement in the 1700s, Australia was inhabited by Aboriginal and Torres Strait Islanders for more than 50,000 years.
 Today, Australia's population comes from all corners of the globe with various waves of migrants from nearly 200 different countries now calling Australia home.